If you want to conquer the anxiety of life, live in the moment, live in the breath.~ Amit Ray

 Reflection and Contemplation

 Simply reading and reflecting on the meanings in sacred texts, poems, quotes and inspirational books can put you in a meditative state.
+It works even better if you burn some incense!

 The same can happen when you listen to calming music that can help quiet your anxious thoughts and bring you into a state of relaxation.